Sanjog-Pariyar/Pika-stickers/README.md

+// After cloning the Repo

+// To run using npm:

+# npm install

+# npm run dev

+// To run the app using docker:

-docker build -t pika-stickers .
+# docker build -t pika-stickers .

-docker run 5173:5173 pika-stickers
+# docker run 5173:5173 pika-stickers